AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 * 1a.
 TAbs detects that the tutorial does not exist.
     * 1a1.
 TAbs informs the TA that the tutorial ID does not exist.
-    * 1a2.
-TA prompts the TA to view students in another tutorial.

       Use case resumes from step 1.